-In fact, any loan you take out that has a repayment schedule, whether for a car, house or other purpose, has an amortization schedule.
+In fact, any loan you take out that has a repayment schedule, whether for a car, house, or another purpose, has an amortization schedule.

 Here's what you need to know about amortization before applying for any type of loan, especially a mortgage.

 Amortization is the process by which a loan’s principal balance decreases with each payment.
 An amortization schedule is a table that shows how much of each payment goes toward reducing the loan’s principal and how much pays interest.
 A mortgage amortization schedule shows your decreasing mortgage balance after each payment, as well as how much of each payment goes toward interest.

 If you have a 30-year mortgage, the amortization schedule will show you what your principal balance will be after each one of your 360 monthly payments, assuming you make the minimum principal and interest payment required by the lender.
 A 15-year mortgage amortization schedule shows your remaining balance after each one of 180 monthly payments.

 In a traditional mortgage, you will pay the most amount of interest in the first years of the loan.
 Your initial payments will reduce your principal balance by very little.

 The reason is that the interest charged to your loan is calculated on the present balance.
 The longer you make payments, the less the amount of interest is required with each payment because your mortgage principal will be smaller.

 For example, if you borrowed $300,000 on a 4-percent, 30-year mortgage, your monthly principal and interest payment, which doesn’t include property taxes and insurance, would be $1,432.

 In the first year of the loan, you would pay almost $12,000 in interest while paying down about $5,300 in principal.
 In year 15, your monthly payments would reduce your principal by $9,240, while accounting for $7,947 in interest.
 In year 30, your interest payments would only amount to $367.